powersimmani/MRI-based-Diagnosis-of-Rotator-Cuff-Tears-using-Deep-Learning-and-Weighted-Linear-Combinations/README.md

 ## Citation

-Readers may use the following information to cite our research and the datasets used in it.
+Readers may use the following information to cite our research and the dataset.

 Kim, M., Park, H., Kim, J.Y., Kim, S.H., Hoeke, S. & De Neve, W..
 (2020).
 MRI-based Diagnosis of Rotator Cuff Tears using Deep Learning and Weighted Linear Combinations.
 Proceedings of the 5th Machine Learning for Healthcare Conference, in PMLR 126:292-308